Clinical Practice Supports image

 Use the Estimated Date of Discharge

-• Patients' progress towards their Estimated Date of Discharge (EDD) should be assessed and recorded every day at patient or board/bed rounds.
+• Patients' progress towards their Estimated Date of Discharge (EDD) should be reviewed and updated daily during Bullet Rounds.

-• The most responsible health care provider (MRHCP) can lead this with multidisciplinary team (MDT) support.
+• The most responsible health care provider (MRHCP) can work collaboratively with the multidisciplinary team (MDT) to establish the Estimated Date of Discharge.

 • Patients, families and essential care partners (ECPs) should be continually kept up to date, so they know when discharge is expected.
 This ensures expectations about discharge are known.